labba1/Academic-Analyzer-project/README.md

   - The average study hours per day across all students.
 - Searchable: You can easily search for your study data by entering your name or student ID.
 - Handles Many Students: This program can handle data for a large class without a limit on the number of students.
+- ## Getting Started

+### What You Need

+- A Computer: You need a computer where you can run this program.
+- C++ Compiler: You will need to install a C++ compiler that allows you to run the program.
+If you don't have this, you can find installation guides online.
+- This Program's Files: You will also need the program's files that are hosted in this repository.